BayLab/Coral-Meta-analysis/README.md

 # RNASeq-Pipeline
-This repository contains scripts and hints for processing RNASeq data for gene expression analysis
+This repository contains scripts and hints for processing RNASeq data for gene expression analysis.
+This is not meant to be a complete guide to RNA-Seq (if you're looking for that, check out [this page](https://rnaseq.uoregon.edu/) which has a ton of great informtion).

 ## Working on XSEDE Bridges